bruceme/vurtifly/README.md

 # Airframe

 I'm more impressed with the practical capabilities of the X-Vert.
 For my "Mk-I" proof of concept, I'd like to simply scale it up to human-size.
-That about 800-900% scale.
-By applying appropriate multiples (4x for area 9x for volume/weight) That "back of the envelope" wild-alt guess yeilds...
+That's about 800% scale.
+By applying appropriate multiples (8^2 for area and 8^3 for volume/weight) That "back of the envelope" wild aeronautic guess yeilds...

 ## Specification _Approximation_